GDPR ConsentManagement Module

 This module will perform its tasks with the CMP prior to the auction starting.
 A rough synopsis of this interaction process would be:

-- With a valid consent string, we will incorporate this data into the auction objects (for adapters to collect) and then allow the auction to proceed.
+- With a valid set of consent information, we will incorporate this data into the auction objects (for adapters to collect) and then allow the auction to proceed.

 When either this timeout occurs or if an error from the CMP is thrown, one of two options are taken; either:

 - The auction proceeds without the user’s consent information.

 Though these options are mutually exclusive, they are configurable by the publisher via the site’s implementation of the prebid code (see further below for details) so that they can be used in the proper scenarios for that site/audience.